 Heads Up!
 My post may contain affiliate links!
 If you purchase anything through those links, you won't pay a penny more but, i will get a small commission.
 This helps keep the lights on the blog.
 Thank you!

 Hello KQ Tribe.
 Happy new week!
-I thought i should gist you all about some happenings in my life on Chronicles Of Jennifer!
-Today i want to share a crazy experience on losing out for looking good and wearing a nice outfit for an interview.
+I thought I should gist you all about some happenings in my life on Chronicles Of Jennifer!
+Today I want to share a crazy experience of losing out for looking good and wearing a nice outfit for an interview.

 Crazy!
 Just crazy!